Building a following for your art blog is something you will have to work on regularly.

 Write about your beliefs, thoughts, and your journey as an artist.

 Be personal.
-The readers want to get to know you as the artist.
+The readers want to get to know you as an artist.

 Even though they might never get a chance to meet you in person, they will feel connected to you and your story.